bakernoodles/COVID-app/README.md

 2. I plan to add more error checking if data fails to fetch for whatever reason.

+3. While not necessarily a bug, I recognize that I could do better with the file organization.
+I can and I WILL do better next time.

 ---
 ## thoughts...
 I made this web application for fun.
 I wish i was able to do more regarding the data displayed but i was held back by the limited data i was allowed to use from the APIs.